jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 # Experience
 ## Head of Product (Data) - Sky Betting & Gaming (SB&G)
 ### October 2018 to Present
-In my current role I am responsible for leading the data product strategy within SB&G's Data Tribe, which includes the data warehousing squads, the data science squad and a squad responsible for carrying out compliance related projects (currently ensuring we are Sarbanes Oxley compliant.
+In my current role I am responsible for leading the data product strategy within SB&G's Data Tribe, which includes the data warehousing squads, the data science squad and a squad responsible for carrying out compliance related projects (currently ensuring we are Sarbanes Oxley compliant).

 Responsibilities include...
 * Leading a team of product owners to to define our data product strategy and decide how we best meet business requirements